The Planted Pantry » Sides & Appetizers » Easy Vegan Spinach Artichoke Dip

 Two final steps of making spinach artichoke dip

-Bake at 350 for 40 minutes total.
-Optionally, you can broil for the final 5 minutes for a slightly crispier top.
+Bake at 350 for 30-40 minutes total.
+Optionally, you can broil for the final 5 minutes for a slightly crispier, more golden brown top.
+Make sure your casserole dish is safe for the broiler.

-Serve and enjoy!
-This dairy-free, nut-free, and gluten-free delight is best served with your choice of chips, crackers, or vegetables!
+This dairy-free, nut-free, and gluten-free delight is best served with your choice of pita chips, crackers, or fresh cut veggies!

-• Fridge: Store any leftover dip in the fridge for up to 5 days.
+• Fridge: Store any leftover dip in an airtight container in the fridge for up to 5 days.

 • Freezer: This dip will store in the freezer for up to 3 months.